2016 InspiralLondon Festival – Deep Topographies

 12-5pm: Artistic interventions and Walkie-Talkie along the Thames Pathway, meeting outside Cutty Sark Pub at Ballast Quay, SE10 9PD

 Day 3 will consider the commons and common use along the Thames tidal pathway, where urban and semi-urban space co-exist, co-mingle and con-flict.
 InspiralLondon artists and audience will confront 21st century metropolitan development together, exploring other ways to reclaim time and place.

 The Day of Sound workshop will explore soundscapes with Greenwich University (artist: Ian Thompson) and soundcamp (artist: Grant Smith).
 Looking at soundwalking, field recording and live audio streaming.
-Booking is essential, here.

 In the afternoon, Walkie-Talkie will revisit the sites and sounds of Over Time, a multidisciplinary art project imagining the city’s past and future, curated by artist Anne Robinson in autumn 2014.
 InspiralLondon Meets Over Time creates a number of artistic interventions along the path of segment 12 of the InspiralLondon trail, alongside the beach and foreshore of Thames Pathway.
 With the audience we will explore the estuary at low tide, while reflecting on the dramatic changes that have taken place over two years.
-Book for this part of the day on Eventbrite; click here for more details of day and site access.

 Day 4, Sunday September 25: Walking the InspiralLondon trail, Segment 18

 11am: Meet at Kew Bridge Station, we will be walking south across Kew Bridge.

 12.30-1.30pm: Lunch in Richmond Park, with a short roundtable discussion